LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="OneTouchLoginByPhone-post-">One Touch Login by Phone (POST)</h4>
  This API is used to send one time password to a given phone number for a frictionless login/registration.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/one-touch-login/one-touch-login-by-phone-captcha/)

 ```java